 So, what can retailers do to prevent employee theft?

 Many small businesses don’t use technology to track their inventory.
 Today, manually tracking inventory is simply insufficient and can result in overstocking.
-Supply Chain Digest estimated that U.S. retailers are sitting on approximately $1.43 in inventory for every $1 of sakes they make.
+Supply Chain Digest estimated that US retailers are sitting on approximately $1.43 in inventory for every $1 of sales they make.

 When the inventory in your stock room and on your sales floor isn’t accurate, dishonest employees can take advantage of their employer with little fear of consequences.

 Barcodes can also help retailers avoid shrinkage because they help efficiently track inventory with a handheld scanner.
-If you don’t have once, you can use Lightspeed’s free barcode generator instead.
+If you don’t have one, you can use Lightspeed’s free barcode generator instead.